 A large number of departmental faculty have expertise in the study of social inequalities, including those based on distinctions of gender, race, ethnicity, class, language, citizenship, and sexuality.
-Unique to our program are (1) focus on the processes by which social distinctions and identities are themselves constructed, represented, and maintained over time, (2) comprehensive training in both qualitative and quantitative approaches to studying inequality, (3) emphasis on international and historical inequality research, and (4) expertise in social movements as products of and challenges to inequality.
+Distinctive features of our program are (1) focus on the processes by which social distinctions and identities are themselves constructed, represented, and maintained over time; (2) comprehensive training in both qualitative and quantitative approaches to studying inequality; (3) emphasis on international and historical inequality research; and (4) expertise in social movements as products of and challenges to inequality.
 Many members of the department study inequalities in workplaces, schools, markets, states, families, politics, law, and medicine.

-A substantial fraction of the faculty has research and teaching interests focused on the interrelationships between science, technology, and medicine and modern society.
+A substantial number of faculty have research interests focused on the interrelationships between science, technology, and medicine and modern society.
 Drawing on a range of sociological and historical methodologies, individual faculty are engaged in research on science and social movements, scientists and the state, biomedicine, the social history of madness and psychiatry, the historical sociology of scientific knowledge and practice, and sociological approaches to the Scientific Revolution.
+Many faculty are also interested in the sociology of knowledge and intellectuals more generally.
 (For information on the interdisciplinary Science Studies Program, see below “Interdisciplinary Programs of Study.”)

 Admission to the graduate program in sociology is open to students with excellent undergraduate records in any field.
 Some previous work in sociology or the social and behavioral sciences is advisable, but not required.
 New students are admitted in the fall quarter of each academic year.
 A bachelor’s degree from an accredited college or university is a prerequisite for admission to the graduate program.
 Prospective applicants should submit the official online application for admission and awards (same form), one set of official transcripts from each institution attended after high school, official scores from the Graduate Record Examination, application fee, at least three letters of recommendation, and one or more samples of the applicant’s own writing, such as a term paper.
-Additionally, foreign applicants must submit official scores from the Test of English as a Foreign Language (TOEFL) and the Test of Written English (TWE).
+Additionally, international applicants must submit official scores from one of the following tests—the Test of English as a Foreign Language (TOEFL), IELTS (International English Language Testing System), or PTE (Pearson Test of English).
 Applicants are encouraged to contact and communicate with the department to talk with faculty and graduate students.
-The application deadline is January 4, of each year.
+The application deadline is January 10 of each year.

 The graduate programs in the University of California system work under the “normative time” standard.
 Normative time refers to the time period in which students, under normal circumstances, are expected to complete their requirements for the PhD degree.
 Each department establishes a normative time for its doctoral program, and for the Department of Sociology, as for most graduate programs in the university, it is six years.